The Makings of an Article (Plus Living Will)

 Second chances are a wonderful thing.
 Whether or not it was necessary to further my undergraduate education as I did, I enjoyed participating in extra-curricular activities while I was there.
 Joining a writing club inspired me to start a cinema club of my own and to participate in a college budgeting committee.
 Eventually, I graduated with high honors—my hard work rewarded.

 As fortune has it, I met someone at a job fair on campus who led me to a position as an employment consultant for a local non-profit.
 Being one of three marketing specialists responsible for keeping a company funded was no easy feat, but it was a rewarding challenge none-the-less.

 I also interned throughout the year for a couple of local nonprofits, assisting with various marketing and communications projects.
 And I doubled down on my freelance writing on the side.
 Meanwhile, in preparation for a second MFA application round, I scrapped together another writing portfolio, switching my program focus this year from poetry to creative non-fiction.

 Nostalgia can be a strange familiar.
-Like looking at a machine-cut jewel, it catches the light with the slightest of turns, sparkling ambiguously, always teasing, yet withholding, its identity.
+Like looking at a machine-cut jewel, it Nostalgia can be a strange familiar.
+Recalling our distant lives can seem like twirling a machine-cut jewel: memories catch light with the slightest of turns, sparkling ambiguously, always teasing and yet ever withholding their identities.